Anouar1611/Anouar1611.github.io/_posts/2019-08-08-text-and-typography.md

 tags: [Spring AOP]
 ---

-## Introduction
+# Introduction

    Spring Framework is developed on two core concepts – Dependency Injection and Aspect Oriented Programming ( Spring AOP).
 We'll discuss  the DI (Dependency Injection) in the near future .So, in this tutorial, we’ll introduce AOP (Aspect Oriented Programming) with Spring and try to understanding how we can start using this powerful tool in practical scenarios.
 So let's strated !!

-## What means AOP (Aspect Oriented Object) ?
+# What means AOP (Aspect Oriented Object) ?

 ***

-<h2 data-toc-skip>Aspect Oriented Object</h2>
- Is a programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns.I will explain this separation on the next step.
+ *Aspect Oriented Object* is a programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns.I will explain this separation on the next step.
 Briefly , it does so by adding additional behavior to existing code without modification of the code itself.

-  This definition seems not to be easy to understand it from the first reading and it's very normal because I'll explain you every part of this concept and a little exemple .
+> This definition seems not to be easy to understand it from the first reading and it's very normal because I'll explain you every part of this concept and a little exemple .
 Let's go ahead !!

-## Spring AOP Overview ?
+# Spring AOP Overview ?

 ***